Article: From Fiction to Photographic Science Fiction: Between Imagination and Prosthetization of the Body (November 2019)

-In November 2019, I wrote the article “De la fiction à la science-fiction photographique” (From Fiction to Photographic Science Fiction) which was published in Science-fiction, prothèse et cyborgs under the direction of Jérôme Goffette.
+In November 2019, I wrote the article “De la fiction à la science-fiction photographique” which was published in Science-fiction, prothèse et cyborgs under the direction of Jérôme Goffette.
 This work is part of a broader reflection on the evolution of prostheses and their impact on identity, perception, and the relationship to the world.

 Reference of the conference proceedings:

-“De la fiction à la science-fiction photographique” in Science-fiction, prothèse et cyborgs, edited by Jérôme Goffette, proceedings of the conference Science-fiction, Prothétisation, cyborgisation by the association Stella Incognita, April 2018, Paris: BoD, pp. 199-215.
+Jessica Ragazzini, (2019), “De la fiction à la science-fiction photographique” in Science-fiction, prothèse et cyborgs, Jérôme Goffette (ed.), proceedings of the conference Science-fiction, Prothétisation, cyborgisation by the association Stella Incognita, Paris: BoD, pp. 199-215.

 Hybridization of the Body: Between Compensation and Augmentation